adamjm/ibm-cp4d-silver-bullet-deployment/README.md

 - Option 1: Read input and/or write output directly within your python project.
   Input/output can be files, tables from databases, external APIs and so on.
 - Option 2: You can also supply input externally.
-  It is very common for "online" deployment to generate some output based on the input, eg prediction.
+  It is very common for "online" deployment to generate some output based on the input, eg predictions.

   1) [main_with_input_output.py](./code_example_to_be_deployed/main_with_input_output.py) provided an exemplary code
      to process input JSON from stdin and also write output JSON to stderr.
+     The reason we use stderr instead of stdout to save the output is because we then can use stdout to show all the running log.
   2) [run_main_with_input_output.py](./code_example_to_be_deployed/run_main_with_input_output.py)
      provided an exemplary code to run
      [main_with_input_output.py](./code_example_to_be_deployed/main_with_input_output.py)